Computing and Systems Development HND/C

 - Web Server Scripting

 You will be assessed using a variety of methods including: the creation of fully tested functioning software; formal written reports; practical tasks; the evaluation of case studies; presentations and in-class tests both written and online.
+The awarding body is Edexcel (Pearson).

 - Dylan Whittingham MSc, BA (Hons), PGCE